giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 the network than links at level 2.
 Consider a level-1 link, for instance l15.
-In {{b4fgg}}, we can see that flows f1, f3, etc. from level 1 and flows f6, f9, f23, f18, etc. from level 2 will be impacted by the performance of link l15 (since there is a directe path from l15 to all of these flows).
+In {{b4fgg}}, we can see that flows f1, f3, etc. from level 1 and flows f6, f9, f23, f18, etc. from level 2 will be impacted by the performance of link l15 (since there is a directed path from l15 to all of these flows).
 Consider now a level-2 link, for instance l8.
 Only flows f6, f23, etc. at level 2 will be impacted by the performance of link l8.